abhi-goel01/FineTuneLLMwithConfluence/README.md

 # FineTuneLLMwithConfluence

-Fine tune the GPT Large Language Model with custom data to utilize Q&A, summarization and many other ChatGPT like functionalities
+Fine tune the GPT Large Language Model to utilize Q&A, summarization and many other ChatGPT like functionalities on your **organization data**

 We will use llama-hub to read custom data from our confluence pages and then llama-index to convert the loaded content into a vector index.
-Then we will load the vector index as a query engine and use it to query custom data from the LLM.
-We will also create a Gradio based UI to use the project in a more user friendly way.
+The vector index will be then loaded as a query engine and used to query custom data from the LLM.
+We will also create a Gradio based UI to use the functionalities in a more user friendly way.

 # Pre-requisites